TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 repository about such objects.
 Since we only displayed blogs but made no changes, the persistence manager will not change anything at this time.

+.. todo: Again, it's not clear who tells the persistence manager to persist changes.
+         We need to explain that users can and should do it manaully in actions that explicitly change objects but that Extbase calls persistAll as well.

 We have now finally reached the end of our trip.
 The dispatcher returns the response to the Bootstrap, which will return the rendered content to the TYPO3 framework so TYPO3 can render it in the main page context.

+.. todo: TYPO3 includes the content, does not render it again.

 .. code-block:: php